PEPFAR

 Preventing HIV Infection in Men and Boys

-As of September 30, 2022.
-PEPFAR has supported 30 million with voluntary medical male circumcisions in east and Southern Africa to help protect men and boys from HIV infection.
+As of September 30, 2023.
+PEPFAR has supported 32.5 million with voluntary medical male circumcisions in East and Southern Africa to help protect men and boys from acquiring HIV.
 This is a one-time primary prevention intervention that reduces the risk of HIV transmission from women with HIV to men by 60 percent.

 Strengthening Health Systems

-PEPFAR has helped train 340,000 health care workers to deliver and improve HIV care and other health services, creating a lasting health system for partner countries to confront other current and further health challenges.
+PEPFAR’s investments also strengthen the systems that drive effective, efficient, and sustainable health care.
+PEPFAR is directly supporting 327,000 health care workers to deliver and improve HIV care and other health services, creating a lasting health system for partner countries to confront other current and future health challenges.

 Access to PrEP